willothy/flatten.nvim/README.md

         },
         callbacks = {
             should_block = function(argv)
-                -- In this case, we would block if we find the diff-mode option -- Note that argv contains all the parts of the CLI command, including -- Neovim's path, commands, options and files.
+                -- Note that argv contains all the parts of the CLI command, including -- Neovim's path, commands, options and files.
                 -- See: :help v:argv

+                -- In this case, we would block if we find the `-b` flag -- This allows you to use `nvim -b file1` instead of `nvim --cmd 'let g:flatten_wait=1' file1` return vim.tbl_contains(argv, "-b")

-                return vim.tbl_contains(argv, "-d")
+                -- Alternatively, we can block if we find the diff-mode option -- return vim.tbl_contains(argv, "-d")
             end,
             post_open = function(bufnr, winnr, ft, is_blocking)
                 if is_blocking then